What is vitamin C?

 Today intake of this vitamin is mainly done to improve the overall condition of the body, being one of the best antioxidants.
 The intake of this vitamin can help prevent many diseases and extend life.

 It has been shown that people who take more than 300 mg daily either through vitamin C-containing foods or vitamin C supplements tend to live longer than those who do not.
 The ultimate defender of the vitamin was Nobel Linus Pauling, an American chemist who held the theory that most diseases are caused by its deficiency.
 He stated that the ingestion of very large amounts of vitamin C could extend life about 12 or 18 more years than normal.
 He himself took very large quantities and lived until he was 93 years old.

 Otherwise, poor dietary intake of vitamin C may be responsible for the occurrence of many diseases.
 Vitamin C is necessary for the production of collagen, hormones and neurotransmitters.
-Its deficiency can manifest itself in a state of body weakness or other particular symptoms such as bruising, wound healing difficulty or other abnormalities (More information about ” Properties of vitamin C” in the listing above)
+Its deficiency can manifest itself in a state of body weakness or other particular symptoms such as bruising, wound healing difficulty or other abnormalities (More information about ” Properties of vitamin C” in the listing below)